wtcoin/docs-1/source/includes/_conf.md

 }
 ```

-Our confidence interval is automatically included in any unconfirmed [Transaction](#transaction) object, but you can retrieve it through a specific endpoint too.
+Our confidence interval is automatically included in any [unconfirmed transaction](#tx), but you can retrieve it through a specific endpoint too.

 Resource | Method | Return Object
 -------- | ------ | -------------